These Turkey Burgers are some of the juiciest and tastiest I’ve ever had. Rotel gives it a little kick and the spices intensify the flavor.

 1 teaspoon Freshly Ground Black Pepper

-Olive Oil for brushing on the Hamburger Buns
+Olive Oil or butter for brushing on the Hamburger Buns

 Other Ingredients: Sliced Provolone Cheese, Arugula, Sliced Avocado, Sliced Tomatoes

-Brush olive oil on the cut side of the hamburger buns and place on grill until they are nice and toasty with grill marks.
+Brush olive oil or melted butter on the cut side of the hamburger buns and place on grill until they are toasted with grill marks.

 Garnish the Turkey Burgers with arugula, sliced avocados, and sliced tomatoes.
 Add mayo or your favorite aioli to the burger.